- Best of Iran: The Perfect 15-Day Itinerary For Your Life-Changing Trip

 - Egypt – 20 days (source)

 - Syria – 90 days within 180 days

 Visa in Advance vs Visa on Arrival: Which one should I get?

-- You don't want to queue at the airport – which takes about 1 hour or more, depending on the the number of tourists applying the visa at the same time – or if you are in a hurry and would like to catch a bus or train to another city quickly
+- You don’t want to queue at the airport – which takes about 1 hour or more, depending on the number of tourists applying for the visa at the same time – or if you are in a hurry and would like to catch a bus or train to another city quickly

 - You are part of an army or you are a journalist, even if you are planning to visit Iran as a tourist.
 You don’t want your visa to be unexpectedly rejected at the airport, do you?